publisha/publisha.github.io/pages/htmlcssthebasics.md

 }
 ```

 In this example the menu block will be set at the top left of the body within the window.
-It will move, when the user scroll down the page.
+It will move, when the user scrolls down the page.

 ```css
 .copyright {